OPEN SOURCE / APACHE 2.0

 When the trust boundary changes: different owner, organization, legal boundary, or policy requirements.

-Do I need to dock to use it?
+Do I need Hub to use it?

 What agents does Treeship work with?